gjr80/weewx-stackedwindrose/README.md

 ## File Locations

-As Weewx file locations vary by system and installation method, the following symbolic names, as per the Weewx User's Guide - Installing Weewx, are used in these instructions:
+As `weewx` file locations vary by system and installation method, the following symbolic names, as per the User's Guide to the weewx Weather System - [Installing Weewx](http://weewx.com/docs/usersguide.htm#installing), are used in these instructions:

-- $BIN_ROOT (Executables)
+- $BIN_ROOT (executables)
-- $SKIN_ROOT (Skins and templates)
+- $SKIN_ROOT (skins and templates)
-- $HTML_ROOT (Web pages and images)
+- $HTML_ROOT (web pages and images)

 Where applicable the nominal location for your system and installation type should be used in place of the symbolic name

 ## Installation Instructions

-1. Download the Stacked Windrose Image Generator for weewx extension package from the [Releases](https://github.com/gjr80/StackedWindRose/releases "StackedWindRose Releases page on GitHub") page.
-The current release oackage is named `stackedwindrose-2.0.2.tar.gz`.
-If your weewx PC has internet access you may be able to download the package directly as follows:
+1. Download the Stacked Windrose Image Generator for weewx extension package from the [Releases](https://github.com/gjr80/weewx-stackedwindrose/releases "weewx-stackedwindrose Releases page on GitHub") page.
+The current release package is named `stackedwindrose-2.0.2.tar.gz`.
+If your `weewx` PC has internet access you may be able to download the package directly as follows:

-		$ wget -P /var/tmp/ https://github.com/gjr80/StackedWindRose/releases/download/v2.0.2/stackedwindrose-2.0.2.tar.gz
+		$ wget -P /var/tmp/ https://github.com/gjr80/weewx-stackedwindrose/releases/download/v2.0.2/stackedwindrose-2.0.2.tar.gz

 1. Run the installer: